 Larner College of Medicine Students

 Emergency medicine remains one of the most popular career choices among UVM medical students and our faculty has been honored with several teaching awards.
-Dr. Katie Dolbec is the Medical Student Clerkship Director, and the recipient of the Teacher of the Year Award for the Larner College of Medicine for 2021.
+Dr. Katie Dolbec is the Medical Student Clerkship Director, and the recipient of the Teacher of the Year Award for the Larner College of Medicine for 2021 and 2022.
 The educational philosophy in the emergency department is teaching students a way to think, problem solve, and integrate material they have learned in their medical school careers to generate diagnoses on patients with undifferentiated problems.
 Our student rotation is such a valuable learning experience for students entering any field of medicine that, in 2017, the Larner College of Medicine chose to make this a required rotation for all fourth year medical students.

 Students experience the breadth of emergency medicine across the spectrum of practice settings by rotating for two weeks at the University of Vermont Medical Center and for two weeks at one of our UVM Health Network community campuses (Champlain Valley Physicians Hospital in Plattsburgh, NY, or Central Vermont Medical Center in Berlin, VT).
 This split curriculum shows students how different the clinical decision-making and resource utilization can be in an academic center, with various specialists and learners, compared with a community hospital, where there are very few residents or students.
 They also benefit from the one-on-one teaching and the procedural opportunities that come with being one of the only learners in the emergency department.